MellowHype: BlackenedWhite re-release (2011–2012)

-In early 2011, MellowHype gained massive popularity, along with the rest of Odd Future following the release of Tyler, The Creator's single, Yonkers.
+In early 2011, MellowHype gained massive popularity, along with the rest of Odd Future following the release of Tyler, the Creator's single, "Yonkers".

 On April 5, 2011, MellowHype performed the song "64" with Mississippi-based grunge labelmates Bass Drum of Death on the Fuel TV program The Daily Habit.
-They also performed their song "65" alongside Tyler, The Creator for the BBC music showcase.
+They also performed their song "65" alongside Tyler, the Creator for the BBC music showcase.

 On July 12, 2011, the duo re-released a remastered version of BlackenedWhite on Fat Possum Records along with a music video for the lead single, "64".

-Numbers and MELLOWHYPEWEEK (2012)
+Numbers and MellowHypeWeek (2012)

 On August 16 of the same year, a song titled "67" was released through Hodgy Beats' Tumblr.
 They began to hint at an album titled Numbers and released several more songs containing numbers in the titles.
 On January 4, 2012, MellowHype digitally released the song "45" through Hodgy Beats' Tumblr.
 On July 13, 2012, MellowHype released the song "FAKUOY" through Hodgy Beats' Tumblr.
 The song was speculated to be on Numbers, however, it was later revealed to not be on the track listing.

 It was later announced that Numbers would be released on October 2, 2012, however, the release date was pushed back to October 9, 2012, the same day as the release of fellow Odd Future Records members Trash Talk's album 119.
 The first official single for Numbers, "La Bonita", was released on July 18, 2012.
-The album features Frank Ocean, Mike G, & Earl Sweatshirt.
+The album features Frank Ocean, Mike G, and Earl Sweatshirt.

 On August 5, 2012, Hodgy announced a MellowHype mixtape set to release September 11 via Twitter.
-It was later revealed that MellowHype would instead be releasing one track per day for 7 days starting on September 11, 2012.
-The songs released were "Decoy", "Greezy", "Wasabi", "Godsss", "F", "LP" & "WHAT".
+It was later revealed that MellowHype would instead be releasing one track per day for seven days starting on September 11, 2012.
+The songs released were "Decoy", "Greezy", "Wasabi", "Godsss", "F", "LP", and "WHAT".
 Domo Genesis and Juicy J made guest appearances on the tracks "Greezy" and "Wasabi", respectively.